 Oehler Infra v.3

 The third and last version had a more traditional lens focus ring design like, e.g., Cassar and Kata lenses.
 The name of the lens is printed on the front of the focus ring, the distance markers are engraved on the outside.
-All cameras that I have seen that have this lens have lens serial numbers between 13,054 and 25,201.
+All cameras that I have seen that have this lens have lens serial numbers between 12,600 and 25,468, but there was some overlap of early serial nrs with the late ones of the second version.
 This version of the Oehler Infra usually came with a Pronto shutter but some examples had Vario shutters.
 Late production had a silver coloured shutter plate.
 The regular Pronto version was also sold under the name Lopica, probably only in extremely small numbers.

 In conclusion, there are three different versions of the same lens, with consecutive, not overlapping serial numbers.
 Assuming numbering started with 10,000, about 1500 were made of each of the first two versions, and over 12,000 of the third version.
 Thus, a fairly rare camera, particularly the first two versions.